 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod layout and facility

 - Staff and guards

 To get driving records, you must do a driving history search.

 Have you ever searched for criminal records?
 How easy was it?
-Was your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that people search for criminal backgrounds and records, and your feedback may make it easier for others.

 Click here to comment

 The FBI keeps a list of the Ten Most Wanted Criminals.
 In Tooele County, the Sheriff keeps their own list of most wanted criminals and fugitives.